Shebli/handy-stuff/src/Args.md

 		double weight = args("weight");
 		std::string name = args("name");
 	}
-	catch (const Args::NoSuchArgException& e) // Is there was no parameter named 'weight' or 'name' {
+	catch (const Args::NoSuchArgException& e) // If there was no parameter named 'weight' or 'name' {
 		std::cerr << e.what() << std::endl;
 	}